narengan/cis/cli/cli-cache.md

 ### OPTIONS

    * `-i, --instance INSTANCE_NAME`  (Optional) Instance name.
-If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.
+If not set, the context instance specified by `ibmcloud cis instance-set` is used.

 #### Output messages: